Suziwan/Lama_Kit_UI/README.md

 ## HTML
 Just an index.html file showing the UI Kit with designed atoms and molecules.
-Open this file to view the final UI Llama UI Kit :)
+Open this file to view the final Lama UI Kit :)

 ## CSS
 The file "style.css" contains all the style to apply to html elements.